-Why do Cathy and Heathcliff develop such a strong bond?
+Why do Catherine and Heathcliff develop such a strong bond?

-Cathy Earnshaw is a willful and high-spirited child; she doesn’t like Heathcliff immediately, but Nelly explains that within a few days “Miss Cathy and he were now very thick.”
-Cathy enjoys being with Heathcliff because he is a brave and independent playmate, and he does not expect her to behave in a lady-like manner.
-After Cathy’s father’s death, Heathcliff and Cathy become even closer because they can share their grief.
+Catherine Earnshaw is a willful and high-spirited child; she doesn’t like Heathcliff immediately, but Nelly explains that within a few days “Miss Cathy and he were now very thick.”
+Catherine enjoys being with Heathcliff because he is a brave and independent playmate, and he does not expect her to behave in a lady-like manner.
+After Catherine's father’s death, Heathcliff and Catherine become even closer because they can share their grief.
 Nelly describes how “the little souls were comforting each other.”

 How does Heathcliff die?

 As Hareton and Cathy Linton become closer, Heathcliff starts eating very little and wandering the moors at night.
 He tells Nelly that “there is a strange change approaching.”
 As Heathcliff’s behavior becomes more erratic, Nelly grows more alarmed, and the morning after a violent storm, she finds Heathcliff dead in bed with a strange smile on his face.
 The doctor is “perplexed to pronounce of what disorder the master died,” but Nelly believes it was Heathcliff’s intense emotional distress that led him to stop eating and, eventually, die.

 Why is Lockwood initially interested in Cathy Linton?